clobrano/clobrano.github.io/_posts/blog/2018-07-16-comunitheme-13th-stable-release.md

 It's the 13th stable release, but no one is superstitious right? :)

+This week we worked mainly on

+- updating icon set
+- bug fixes
+- clean up

-This week we worked mainly on bug fixes, clean up and in some background activities regarding the repositories and some more :)
+and in some background activities regarding the repositories and some more :)

 Anyone on [Ubuntu 18.04](https://www.ubuntu.com/download/desktop) can try the theme installing the [snap](https://snapcraft.io/communitheme) package from GNOME Software.
 Stable Snap package will be automatically updated each week, but if you want to try immediatly any new change install from the *edge* channel.